gvwilson/thirdbit/src/fiction/iffy/index.md

 "Not Jeep!"
 Iffy exclaimed.
 "He said he'd look to take me!"
-The two Mrs. Sandhus had listened with bemusement as her conversation with Mister Wales—"call me Johnson, please"—leaped from de-ionizers to different ways to micro-weld cracks in cryogenic core cases to the mended reciprocating rod Iffy took out of her coat to show him.
+The two Mrs. Sandhus had listened with bemusement as her conversation with Mister Wales ("please, call me Johnson") leaped from de-ionizers to different ways to micro-weld cracks in cryogenic core cases to the mended reciprocating rod Iffy took out of her coat to show him.
 It wasn't until Big Mrs. Sandhu had cleared her throat